Auto parts maker Marelli to discuss Italian plant closure with unions

 MILAN, Sept 22 (Reuters) - Auto parts maker Marelli will consult unions on a plan announced this week to shut one of its plants producing components for internal combustion engines (ICE) hit by the transition to electric mobility, the unions said on Friday.

-As a gesture of goodwill, the company has suspended for 10 days the closure procedure for the plant, which is located in the town of Crevalcore in the northern region of Emilia Romagna and currently employs around 230 people.
+As a gesture of goodwill, the company said it had suspended until Oct.
+3 the closure procedure for the plant, which is located in the town of Crevalcore in the northern region of Emilia Romagna and currently employs around 230 people.

-Unions, which called out workers in other Marelli plants across Italy in sympathy strikes on Friday, welcomed the move.
+A meeting is scheduled for that date involving the two sides and government representatives from the Industry and the Labour ministries, Marelli noted.

 "This allows us to start the dialogue without a clock already ticking," they said in a statement.